mcsimps2/RedPanda/README.md

 ## Instantiating Documents
 ### `constructor(data?: object, id?: string)`
 Instantiates an object with the given attributes from `data`.
 You may also set the attributes later through dot syntax, e.g. `user.email = ...`.
 If an `id` is passed, then the object will assume that ID when saving and loading from the database.
 Otherwise, one will be automatically generated.
-The data is NOT validated at this point, but rather when the document is saved to the database.
+The data is *NOT* validated at this point, but rather when the document is saved to the database.

+#### Foreign Keys
-When dealing with foreign keys, you may pass either an ID or an instance as part of the data, as shown below.
+When dealing with foreign keys, you may pass either an foreign ID or an foreign document as part of the data, as shown below.
 ```
 const user = new User({
   email: 'demo_email@gmail.com',